Defer Background Images for Faster Core Web Vitals

 The code

 First create a style and place it in the HEAD of the page.
-It is important that this style has and id because we are going to use this id to remove this style tag later on.
-Of course instead of the wildcard (*) you could also only add the CSS classnames that actually have a background image.
+It is important that this style has an id because we are going to use this id to remove this style tag later on.
+Of course instead of the wildcard (*) you could also only add the CSS class names that actually have a background image.

 <style id="no-bg-img">